Mentalsupernova/simple_matrix_operations/README.md

 ## SIMPLE MATRIX OPERATIONS LIBRARY FOR C lang

-	simple linaer algebra operations library for c which is using GPU and CPU for creating simple datascience things in c
+	simple linear algebra operations library for c which is using GPU and CPU for creating simple datascience things in c

 ### deppendincies

 	only one system wise if u want support for CUDA u need to install it

 ### DOC